SNPGuard/snp-guard/README.md

 auth-block.base64>` and when calling `launch.sh`.
 See e.g. the
 `run_luks_workflow` recipe in the [Makefile](Makefile) to get an idea how to manually call the launch script.
+To include the ID block and the ID author block in the verification process, you need to pass the base64 files to the verification binary via the `id-block-path` and `author-block-path` options.

 ## Tips and tricks